Edward Dalyngrigge

 Sir Edward Dalyngrigge, also Dallingridge or Dalyngridge (c.
-1346 – 1393/94), was a 14th-century knight and Member of Parliament who built Bodiam Castle in Sussex, England.
+1346 – 1393/94), was an English knight and politician who was a Member of Parliament and built Bodiam Castle in Sussex, England.
 By 1367, he had been knighted.

 Early life

-Edward Dalyngrigge was born in/around 1346, the son of Roger Dalyngrigge and Alice Radingden, his wife.
+Dalyngrigge was born c.
+1346, the son of Roger Dalyngrigge and Alice Radingden, his wife.
 The family first gained land in Sussex, the manor of Bolebrook, through the marriage of Roger's father, John Dalyngrigge, to Joan, daughter of Walter de la Lynde, of Lincolnshire, and extended their holdings through subsequent generations.
 The family originated from the area of Dalling Ridge near East Grinstead.

 Career

 Dalyngrigge travelled to France in 1367 and joined the free company of Sir Robert Knolles, fighting as a mercenary.
 Dalyngrigge returned to England in 1377 having accumulated much wealth and power.

 Upon his return to Sussex, he married Elizabeth, the heiress of the Wardedieu or Wardeux family, who had held the manor of Bodiam since before 1330.
 Through his new wife, he acquired a moated manor house, which lay just to the north of Bodiam church.
 It is also possible that Dalyngrigge and his new wife resided in the manor house until his new castle was completed although he also held another house at his estate at Bolebrook, near Hartfield, Sussex.